Dying for the World

 Dying for the World is the tenth studio album by the American heavy metal band W.A.S.P., released in 2002.
-Dying for the World was Blackie Lawless' dedication to all those who perished in the attacks of the 9/11 events, especially heard on the "Hallowed Ground" track.
+Dying for the World is one of the band's darkest albums, and was Blackie Lawless' dedication to all those who perished in the attacks of the 9/11 events, especially heard on the "Hallowed Ground" track.

 The album was written and recorded in less than a year.
 This is very unusual as Blackie Lawless is a perfectionist, normally taking 2 years or more to finish an album and have it recorded.